-The public company Republika Srpska Motorways (RSM) intends to implement the construction of the section of Corridor Vc motorway between Podnovlje and Rudanka (Kostajnica).
+The public company Republika Srpska Motorways (RSM) intends to implement the construction of the 5.3 km-long section of Corridor Vc motorway between Rudanka and Putnikovo Brdo (inter-entity border) (the "Project").
 RSM is established as a joint stock company wholly owned by the RS Government.